maheshsathe07/Airline-Management-System/README.md

    - Configure the project SDK and libraries as needed.

 3. **Run the Application**:
-   - Compile and run the `Mainframe.java` file to launch the application.
+   - Compile and run the `Login.java` file to launch the application.
    - Ensure that the MySQL database server is running before launching the application.

 ## Usage